JeffGuKang/react-native-kakao-login/README.md

 ## Introduction

-React Native module for using kakao sdk
+React Native module for using kakao sdk.

 ## Installation